House OKs Dems' immigration bills for Dreamers, farm workers

 The outlook was even grimmer for Biden's more ambitious goal of legislation making citizenship possible for all 11 million immigrants in the U.S. illegally, easing visa restrictions, improving border security technology and spending billions in Central America to ease problems that prompt people to leave.

+Nine House Republicans joined all Democrats in voting for the Dreamers measure but 30 GOP lawmakers backed the farm workers bill, giving it a more bipartisan hue.

-Congress has deadlocked over immigration for years, and the issue once again seemed headed toward becoming political ammunition.
+Congress has long deadlocked over immigration, which again seems headed toward becoming political ammunition.
 Republicans could use it to rally conservative voters in upcoming elections, while Democrats could add it to a stack of House-passed measures languishing in the Senate to build support for abolishing that chamber's bill-killing filibusters.

-Democrats said their measures were aimed not at border security but at addressing groups of immigrants who deserve to be helped.
+Democrats said their measures were aimed not at border security but at immigrants who deserve help.

 “They're so much of our country,” House Speaker Nancy Pelosi, D-Calif., said of Dreamers, who like many immigrants have held frontline jobs during the pandemic.
 “These immigrant communities strengthen, enrich and ennoble our nation, and they must be allowed to stay.”

-Neither House measure would directly affect those trying to cross the boundary from Mexico.
-Republicans criticized them anyway for lacking border security provisions and turned the debate into an opportunity to lambast Biden, who's ridden a wave of popularity since taking office and winning a massive COVID-19 relief package.
+Neither House measure would directly affect those trying to enter from Mexico.
+Republicans criticized them anyway for lacking border security provisions and used the debate to lambast Biden, who's ridden a wave of popularity since taking office and winning a massive COVID-19 relief package.

 “It is a Biden border crisis, and it is spinning out of control,” said House Minority Leader Kevin McCarthy, R-Calif.

+In another measure of the problem, around 14,000 children and teens are in Customs and Border Protection custody or Health and Human Services Department shelters while officials find relatives or sponsors to take them, Biden administration officials told reporters.

-Democrats were making that problem worse, Republicans said, with bills they said entice smugglers to sneak more immigrants into the U.S. and provide amnesty to immigrants who break laws to enter and live in the country.
+Democrats were making that problem worse, Republicans said, with bills they said entice more immigrants to sneak into the U.S. and provide amnesty to immigrants who break laws to get here.

 “We don't know who these people are, we don't know what their intentions are,” Rep. Jody Hice, R-Ga., said of immigrant farm workers who might seek legal status.
 He added, “It's frightening, it's irresponsible, it's endangering American lives."